Mergus merganser americanus

 Spring: winter <<<>>> Jun 1, 2, 3

 It is difficult to separate winter visitors from early migrants, although there is a discernible increase in numbers in late Feb, peaking in mid-Mar.
 Few linger into May.
-Later reports were of one in Cuming Co 8 Jun 2018 and one at Smith Lake WMA, Sheridan Co 6 Jun 2017, and one in Cuming Co 8 Jun 2018.
+Later reports away from Lake Ogallala are of one at Smith Lake WMA, Sheridan Co 6 Jun 2017, and one in Cuming Co 8 Jun 2018.
 As many as 24 were at Lake Ogallala 19-31 May 1997.

 - High counts: 200,000 at Harlan Co Reservoir, Harlan Co 14 Mar 2003, 4000-5000 at Branched Oak Lake, Lancaster Co 14 Mar 2010, 4000 at Lake McConaughy 24 Mar 1989 (Rosche 1994), and 3400 at Harlan Co Reservoir 3 Mar 2006.